john-hawkins/projit/docs/source/usage.rst

     project.end_experiment("Initial Exp", exec_id, hyperparams={})

 This will add the experiment if it is not already registered.
 It will then create an execution record for the first and all subsequent executions of the script.
-The execution record with contain start and end times, the git hash (if present) of the codebase and any optional parameters or hyperparameters you wish to record.
+The execution record will contain start and end times, the git hash (if present) of the codebase and any optional parameters or hyperparameters you wish to record.